mattallty/Caporal.js/README.md

 ### Logging levels

 The default logging level is 'info'.
-The predifined options can be used to change the logging level:
+The predefined options can be used to change the logging level:

 * `-v, --verbose`: Set the logging level to 'debug' so debug() logs will be output.
 * `--quiet, --silent`: Set the logging level to 'warn' so only warn() and error() logs will be output.